Catholic Marian movements and societies: Marists

-The Marists were founded by (later) Father Jean-Claude Colin and a group of other seminarians in France in 1816.
-Jean-Claude Courveille (1787–1866) had the original insight for the congregation but it was brought to fruition by Colin.
+The Marists were founded by Father Jean-Claude Colin in France in 1816.

 Pope Gregory XVI, approved the religious institute in 1836.
 The Little Brothers of Mary and the Sisters of the Holy Name of Mary, commonly called Marist Brothers and Marist Sisters, were reserved for separate institutes.
 Father Colin was elected Superior General in 1836, and on that same day the first Marist professions took place, Saint Peter Chanel, Colin, and Saint Marcellin Champagnat being among those professed.
 Saint Peter Chanel, was later martyred on the island of Futuna.

 The society's name derives from the Blessed Virgin Mary whom the members attempt to imitate in their spirituality and daily work.
 The post-nominal initials of the Society are S.M., which sometimes leads to confusion with another religious institute of the same name (Society of Mary), but known as the Marianists.

 Outside France, their first field of labour was the Vicariate Apostolic of Western Oceania, comprising New Zealand, Tonga, Samoa, the Gilbert (now known as Kiribati) and Marshall Islands, Fiji, New Caledonia, New Guinea, the Solomon and the Caroline Islands.
 The society has since grown to an international organization. and there are around 1000 Marists worldwide.